Symbiota/Symbiota-Documentation/README.md

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
 A live version of this repository is being served at [https://symbiota.github.io/Symbiota-Documentation/](https://symbiota.github.io/Symbiota-Documentation/).

+## Video Primer

+A video introducing how to contribute to the documentation [here](https://youtu.be/MvRRAayt5Ko).

 ### Editing Without Locally Installing

 The repository's folder structure looks something like this: